-At the national level, on-time graduation from master's degree programs is measured at four years.
-This national measure includes all full-time master's degree students as well as those who may be studying part-time.
-The national average for graduation from master's degrees in four years is listed as ranging between 61% to 67%.
-The on-time graduation rates of CSUN's self-support programs are considerably higher than this national average even though those enrolled are primarily working adults studying part-time.
+At the national level, on-time graduation from master's degree programs is four years.
+This national measure includes all full-time master's degree students and those studying part-time.
+The national average for graduation from master's degrees in four years ranges between 61% to 67%.
+The on-time graduation rates of CSUN's self-support programs are considerably higher than this national average, even though those enrolled are primarily working adults studying part-time.
 Further, the on-time graduation rates listed below are achieved much more quickly than in four years.
-The on-time graduation rates listed below are measured in terms of those who graduate with the cohort in which they began - in that light, the pace for on-time graduation is measured by the duration of the cohort (i.e., 1.3 to 3.3 years for master's degree programs, depending on the discipline as listed below).
+The